SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/04-running-jobs.md

 ---
 title: "Running Jobs with Slurm"
 author: "Colin Sauze"
-date: "December 2017"
 teaching: 25
 exercises: 30
 questions:
- - "What is the difference between scratch and home?"
+ - "How do I run a job with the Slurm scheduler?"
 objectives:
  - "Understand how to submit an interactive job using Slurm"
  - "Understand how to submit a batch job using Slurm"